The Erlenmeyer Flask: Development

 Chris Carter wrote the teleplay for the episode, which he described as "the result of a year-long learning experience".
 He tried to firmly establish the mythology of the series, "where we explored the different avenues of government conspiracy, and turning it into more than just flying saucers", and having what the writer called a "defining moment" for Scully, where the agent would hear from a fellow scientist that she was dealing with truly extraterrestrial material.
 The scene where poisonous fumes were emitted by Dr. Secare was inspired by the case of Gloria Ramirez, which occurred in California in February 1994; Carter remembered this when writing the script, and it became an established aspect of the mythology in subsequent seasons.

 The writers killed off the recurring character Deep Throat to give audiences the impression that anyone outside of Mulder and Scully was expendable.
 The decision to shut down the X-Files was done to separate the agents, allowing the producers to work around Gillian Anderson's pregnancy (which contributed to an important plot development in the second season and affected the rest of the series).
 The Fox network initially opposed the idea, fearing that closing down the X-Files would lead viewers to believe that the show had been cancelled.

 The ending of this episode mirrors that of the "Pilot", including Mulder calling Scully at 11:21 pm and the Smoking Man storing evidence in the Pentagon.
-The tagline for this episode is "Trust No One", replacing the usual phrase "The Truth is Out There" and referencing Deep Throat's last words.
+The tagline for this episode is "Trust No One", which is the first time in the opening credits the usual phrase "The Truth is Out There" was changed; it references Deep Throat's last words.
 Executive producer R. W. Goodwin decided to make his directorial debut with the episode, as he considered it "the best script by far", offering "a combination of elation and stark terror".